ambermiddendorf/Election_Analysis/README.md

 To the for loop where I was already finding the candidate names and votes, I added a line to count county votes after an if statement to collect the unique county names.
 I then wrote those results to the election_analysis.txt file.
 The indenting of each block of code was my biggest issue in this challenge.

+This code could be used for other elections either by changing the file the code is pointing to or moving a new "election_results.csv" file to the Resources folder and moving the old one.
+This code could be used to easily report results election after election.

 ## Challenge Summary
-From the data provide, the following was found:
+From the data provide, the following county level results were found:

 County Votes: